james-ols/hugo/site/content/_index.md

 products:
   - image: /img/2020oneclickimport.jpg
     text: >-
-      Repository.
-      ---
+      ## Repository

       We have import processes for: Modes, CALM, Adlib, EMu, MuseumPlus, Micromusee, HBSMR, ARCHES, AtoM and custom XML and SQL databases.
 With one click, the records from these systems load into CollectionsBase.
   - image: /img/2020homedevices.jpg
     text: >-
-      Interfaces.
-      ---
+      ## Interfaces

       We provide search, timeline, geospatial mapping, image gallery, online exhibition, e-commerce, events, ticketing and archive reader CRM systems connected to our CollectionsBase APIs.